Surnames covered in our DNA project:

 John Appleby, trimming maker (MDKA John Appleby b.
 1774 Coventry, Warwicks) - line two: descended from his son Thomas Appleby and Phoebe Davis

-All these lines fall into the E Haplogroup, however whilst the two WILLENHALL lines are a very close match, the other two are only distantly related - it is likely that any common ancestor between the two Willenhall lines and the other Midlands lines lived 500 years ago or longer:
+All these lines fall into the E Haplogroup, however whilst the two WILLENHALL lines are a very close match to each other and to the line from Bath, the other two are only distantly related - it is likely that any common ancestor between the two Willenhall lines and the other Midlands lines lived 500 years ago or longer:

 WILLENHALL Applebys - line A (MDKA Humphrey Appleby, b ~1610 Willenhall, Staffs)